LuisPires3105/luis-pires-labseq-challenge/README.md

 ./mvnw quarkus:dev
 ```

-To access the application through the Swagger UI REST API Documentation it should be located at: <http://localhost:8080/q/swagger-ui/>
+To access the application through the Swagger UI REST API Documentation it should be located at: <http://localhost:8080/q/swagger-ui/>.

-To access the application's result for labseq(n): <http://localhost:8080/labseq/{n}/> where {n} should be replaced by the value of n for which you want the result
+To access the application's result for labseq(n): <http://localhost:8080/labseq/{n}/> where {n} should be replaced by the value of n for which you want the result.